Week 25 Pregnancy

 Second Trimester

 You are 25 weeks pregnant and in your second trimester.
-Your baby is about the size of a rutabaga.
+Your baby is about the size of a swede.
 This week's key development: Building Reserves.
 NHS note: Routine care.

 Baby's Development

-Your baby is about the size of a rutabaga.
+Your baby is about the size of a swede.

 Building Reserves — Your baby is gaining weight more rapidly now, and fat stores are developing steadily.
 Their hands are fully formed and sensitive to touch.
 You may notice your belly moving as your baby responds to sounds, light, or even what you've eaten.

-Illustration of a rutabaga, showing the approximate size of the baby at week 25
+Illustration of a swede, showing the approximate size of the baby at week 25

 Approx. 34.6cm